 Authors: Jaime Cascante-Vega, Marta Galanti, Katharina Schley, Sen Pei, Jeffrey Shaman

 Answer overview: We thank the reviewers for their comments.
-In the resubmission files of the Main text and the Supplementary Information, we highlighted changes from the previous submission in red to allow the reviewers and editor(s) to easily track changes.
-The principal changes in the Main text include a description of the i) birth and death dynamics in the model description, ii) a description of the SARIMA model, all other changes are indicated in the answers below and highlighted in red in the main text.
+In the resubmission files of the Main text and the Supplementary Information, we have highlighted changes from the previous submission in red to allow the reviewers and editor(s) ease of tracking.
+The principal changes in the Main text include i) a description of the birth and death dynamics in the model; and ii) a description of the SARIMA model.
+All other changes are indicated in the answers below and highlighted in red in the main text.

-We updated all the figures, in both the Main text and SI, as the MMEs now include the SARIMA, and birth and death dynamics are now included.
+We have updated all figures, in both the Main text and SI, as the MMEs now include the SARIMA, and birth and death dynamics are now included.

 Reviewer 1.
 Overview The authors have developed a novel set of models for simulating and forecasting the spread of invasive meningococcal disease (IMD) in the United States.
 Their study demonstrates the successful integration of mechanistic (process-based) models and Bayesian inference methods in a model-inference system, which effectively captures IMD dynamics over the past 14 years and provides reliable forecasts of future disease outcomes.
 While similar model-inference systems have been utilized for parameter estimation, evaluation of counterfactual interventions, and forecasting various diseases such as influenza, SARS-CoV-2, West Nile Virus, malaria and dengue, this is the first instance where such methods have been developed specifically for IMD.
 The analysis serves as a crucial validation and assessment of the IMD model's performance, which will be essential for future investigations on the impact of the SARS-CoV-2 pandemic and vaccinations on IMD incidence.
 Although the results presented are valuable, there are several areas of weakness that need to be addressed before the manuscript is suitable for publication.

 Missing demography in process-based models?
-DONE

 The authors have employed a process-based stochastic model to simulate the transmission of invasive meningococcal disease (IMD) in the United States and forecast its incidence.
 However, a significant assumption underlying these models, which remains unstated, is the exclusion of demographic processes (i.e., birth and deaths) during the study period.
 Considering that IMD is an endemic disease with a high fatality rate (10-15%), overlooking demographic rates in the model appears to be a substantial omission.
 It would be beneficial for the authors to provide insights into why birth and death rates have been excluded from their model.
 Moreover, since the size of the population at risk for IMD in the United States varies annually throughout the 15-year study period, the authors should consider addressing this by discussing the population dynamics and its potential influence on the seasonal transmission of IMD.